Serving and Serve Strategy

 Serve mechanics: drop or bounce?

-Here is another video featuring Kane Waselenchuk.
-Note that both these pros use the same ball bounce and service motion.
+To see a short video showing a number of pro drive serves, click here.
+Note that all these pros use essentially the same ball bounce and service motion.

 Take your time